theifmag/gatsby-blog/_data/blog/2020-10-19-the-greys-of-indian-matchmaking.md

    \
    While the show did open our eyes (intentionally or unintentionally) to existent societal prejudices, there were times I wasn’t able to relate to the content as well.
 Quite often it seemed scripted and far from reality.
 To be fair, I’ll call it a selective reality.
 The show was exclusively about NRIs and rich Indian families, which is a very small percentage of the Indian community.
 This was misleading to people foreign to our culture, inaccurately representing a community that is majorly comprised of simple, middle-class families.\
    \
    The platform would have been better used if it talked about real and dangerous social evils like dowry and casteism--ideas that are still prevalent in some sections of Indian society.
-Instead, they chose to commercialise it and turned it into just another reality TV bordering on a soap opera.
+Instead, they chose to commercialize it and turned it into just another reality TV bordering on a soap opera.

 6. **Social Stigma and Regressive Mindset**\